ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 appraisal is a decision for the specific protocol or appraisal policy, and needs to be documented as part of the timeliness of the Endorsement itself.
-For example, the CoRIM data model provides a `signature-validity` window that bounds the validity of the Endorser's signature, and the CoRIM processor described in {{Section 8 of -rats-corim}} checks it, together with revocation and trust anchor status, relative to the time of appraisal.
+For example, the CoRIM data model provides a `signature-validity` window that bounds the validity of the Endorser's signature, distinct from the `rim-validity` window discussed above, and the CoRIM processor described in {{Section 8 of -rats-corim}} checks it, together with revocation and trust anchor status, relative to the time of appraisal.

 # Multiple Endorsements {#multiple-endorsements}